Library Resources for WRIT 1301 students

 -

-Chat 24/7 Online with the LibrariesAsk us anything!
+Chat 24/7 online with the LibrariesAsk us anything!
 Chat with a librarian, 24 hours a day, 7 days a week with any research or library questions.

 -

-Schedule an online consultation with the LibrariesSchedule an online consultations for personalized research support primarily for University of Minnesota faculty, instructors, graduate and undergraduate students and staff.
+Meet with a librarianSchedule an online consultations for personalized research support primarily for University of Minnesota faculty, instructors, graduate and undergraduate students and staff.